 By 2017, when the pioneer class reached Grade 3, TCC had completely run out of space to grow.
 But one of the parents noticed an old community centre go up for sale nearby.
 After several months of prayer, planning and negotiating, TCC was able to buy the property in partnership with Trinity Church, just in time to clean it up, move in and open Grade 4.

-Since then TCC has continued to develop the new campus and grow the team, with the pioneer class reaching Grade 6 in 2020.
-The final step is for them to complete Grade 7 in 2021 and become the first graduating class of Trinity Children’s Centre.
+Since then TCC has continued to develop the new campus and grow the team, with the pioneer class reaching Grade 7 in 2021 and our first graduates entering high school in 2022.

 Frequently Asked Questions